AbhadiMishra/WhatsApp_Chat_Analysis/README.md

 - **File containing targeted emotion words**: `emotion.txt` (Same function as abusive for removal)

 ### Remarks:
-🔍 The main code file should be executed in Jupyter Notebook environment.
+🔍 The main code file should be executed in Jupyter Notebook environment. <br>
-📝 Ensure to provide the necessary files such as `stop_hinglish.txt`, `abusive.txt`, and `emotion.txt` for effective analysis.
+📝 Ensure to provide the necessary files such as `stop_hinglish.txt`, `abusive.txt`, and `emotion.txt` for effective analysis. <br>
-🚫 Replace the abusive words in `abusive.txt` with the ones you want to target accordingly.
+🚫 Replace the abusive words in `abusive.txt` with the ones you want to target accordingly.<br>